Watch our video on how to buy call options.

 While they definitely have more moving parts than stocks, if learned properly, they can be quite lucrative.
-When you learn how to buy call options, you're looking the basic bullish principle of options trading.
+When you learn how to buy calls, you're looking the basic bullish principle of options trading.

 An option expires.
 Therefore, they're known as wasting assets.
 Components such as time decay or theta can work against you.
 Which is a new concept if you're starting to learn stock training.

 Brokers are a large part of trading.
 They're the bread and butter of trading.
 Without them, you wouldn't have the ability to place trades yourself.

 As a result, when you're learning how to buy calls, you want to make sure you have a broker you're comfortable with.
 Brokers that have easy to understand options chains are a plus.

 The options chain is where you'll buy call options.
 You're able to customize your options chain to show exactly what you're looking for.